Menu Close

 Another study (Wever and Lawrence) concluded that out of a total of 90 mm2 area of the human tympanic membrane, only 55 mm sq is functional and given the area of stapes footplate (3.2 mm sq), the areal ratio is 17:1 and total transformer ratio (17× 1.3) is 22.1.

 (ii) Attenuation reflex (acoustic reflex) is a protective reflex.
-The muscles in the middle ear contract in response to ambient sounds >70-80 dB above hearing threshold, thereby tightening the tympanic membrane and restricting the movement of the ossicular chain.
-Hence the transmission of intense sound to the inner ear is stopped to protect the delicate sensory apparatus from damage.
+The muscles in the middle ear respond to loud sounds (70-80 dB above the hearing threshold) by contracting, which tightens the eardrum and restricts the movement of the ossicular chain.
+This protects the inner ear from damage caused by loud sound.

 Advantages:

-• It prevents cochlear damage from loud music, the sound of jet aircraft, etc.
+• It prevents cochlear damage from loud music and loud noises like jet aircraft, etc.

 • It masks the low-frequency environmental sounds and allows us to concentrate on the sound above 1000 Hz.

-• It reduces the intensity of the sounds occurring just prior to vocalisation and chewing.
+• It reduces the intensity of the sounds occurring just before vocalisation and chewing.

-Note: The attenuation reflex is a slow reflex with a latent period of 40 milliseconds and it occurs with a slight delay after extremely loud sound (gun-shot or bomb explosion).
-This slight delay may cause deafness due to cochlear damage.
-It thus provides protection only from prolonged intense sounds, not from sudden sounds like an explosion.
-So for this reason during World War II anti-aircraft guns were designed to make a loud pre-firing sound to protect the gunner’s ears from the much louder sound of the actual firing.
+Note: It’s important to note that this attenuation reflex is a slow protective reflex has a latent period of 40 milliseconds and occurs with a slight delay after an extremely loud sound (gunshot or bomb explosion), which may cause deafness due to cochlear damage.
+Therefore, it provides protection only from prolonged intense sounds, not from sudden sounds like an explosion.
+As a historical example, anti-aircraft guns during World War II were designed to make a loud pre-firing sound to protect the gunner’s ears from the much louder sound of the actual firing.

 (iii) Phase differential between cochlear windows.
-Normally, the fluids in the inner ear are incompressible.
-The round window vibrates in opposite phase to the oval window, in doing so it allows fluid in the cochlea to move.
-It means that when the oval window receives a wave of compression, the round window is at the phase of rarefaction.
-Thus, if the sound waves were to strike both the windows at the same time and same phase, they would cancel each other effect and there will be no movement of perilymph and no hearing.
-Phase differential between the windows contributes 4 dB when the tympano-ossicular system is intact.
+The fluids in the inner ear are usually incompressible.
+The round window vibrates in the opposite phase to the oval window, allowing fluid in the cochlea to move.
+This means that when the oval window receives a wave of compression, the round window is at the phase of rarefaction.
+If the sound waves were to strike both windows at the same time and phase, they would cancel each other out, resulting in no movement of perilymph and no hearing.
+The phase differential between the windows contributes 4 dB when the tympano-ossicular system is intact.
 This acoustic separation of windows is attributed to the

 • Ossicular coupling” effect is produced by an intact tympano-ossicular system (preferential pathway to the oval window).